tamarin-prover/tamarin-prover/src/009_advanced-features.md

 Let us now modify the protocol such that the same message is sent over a confidential channel.
-By confidential we mean that only the intended receiver can read the message but anybody, including the adversary, can send a message on this channel.
+By confidential we mean that only the intended receiver can read the message but everyone, including the adversary, can send a message on this channel.

 ~~~~ {.tamarin slice="code/ChannelExample_conf.spthy" lower=11 upper=38}